What is PTSD?

 - Losing interest in normal activities and hobbies

 - Trouble completing normal daily activities, such as eating or concentrating on responsibilities

 - Avoiding regular social circles or family members

-To receive a PTSD diagnosis, a person must demonstrate all of the following items for a minimum of one month:
+To receive a PTSD diagnosis, a person must generally demonstrate all of the following symptoms for a minimum of one month:

 - A minimum of one “re-experiencing” symptom, such as nightmares or flashbacks

 - A minimum of three “avoidance” symptoms, such as guilt, worry, emotional numbness, and avoiding places associated with trauma

 - A minimum of two “hyper-arousal” symptoms, such as irritability, feeling tense, anxiety and insomnia

 - Any of the above symptoms impair the person’s regular daily activities and relationships

 What PTSD Treatment Options Are Available At Our Austin TX Center?